 The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

-Against premium rivals from Audi, Jaguar and Tesla, the Mercedes-Benz EQC is well-priced and well-appointed, though it’s still expensive compared to conventional SUVs of a similar size.
-Nonetheless, the electric powertrain gives it lots of performance, low running costs and a quiet and comfortable driving experience.
+The Mercedes-Benz EQC is competitively priced compared with rivals from Audi, Jaguar and Tesla, although it’s still expensive compared to conventional SUVs of a similar size.
+Nonetheless, the electric powertrain gives it stunning performance, low running costs and a quiet and comfortable driving experience.

 - Strong performance

 - High-quality interior